nus-cs2113-AY2021S1/tp/docs/UserGuide.md

 ## 2. Features <a name="features"></a>

 ### Notes:
-1. Items in <> are the parameters to be supplied by the user. e.g. in `addmod <module code>`, `module code` is a parameter which can be used as such: `addmod CS2113T`.
+1. Items in <> are the parameters to be supplied by the user, e.g. in `addmod <module code>`, `module code` is a parameter which can be used as such: `addmod CS2113T`.
-1. The module code is valid if it starts with 2 - 3 characters, followed by 4 digits and an optional character.
+1. The module code is valid if it starts with 2 - 3 characters, followed by 4 digits and an optional character without any spacing.
 1. Definition of too much / too little time spent on a module:
     1. A user spends too little time on a module if the user's actual workload is less than the expected workload by more than 30%.
 For example, if the expected workload is 10 hours,